bogzbonny/yeehaw/README.md

  - TUI Snapshot Tester
  - Drag and Drop TUI Application Builder (as a TUI of course)

+# Design Overview

+Core to 'yeehaw' is an element ownership model.
+TUI Elements are arranged in a hierarchical manner and route event information (keyboard/mouse events) between them.
+Parent elements hold ownership over child elements and determine how the flow of events is channeled, in addition they also determine which child elements are viewed and where within the parent element they are displayed.
+Elements are only required to have spatial awareness within the confines which have been assigned to them from parent elements.

+### Non-objectives
+ - Catering to non-UTF-8 or non-true-color terminals too much.
+ - Minor performance improvements at the cost of developer ergonomics

 ## Tribute

 [notcurses](https://github.com/dankamongmen/notcurses) insane